Accommodation at Gondwana

 Travelling to and from Gondwana

 Gondwana is 10 km from each the nearest towns (Byron Bay, Mullumbimby and Brunswick Heads), so visitors staying at Gondwana find it helps to have their own transport.
 Sometimes other Gondwana residents may be able to offer guests rides to town and to the local shops.
-Alternatively there is a bus service four times a day, with the nearest bus stop 1 km away.

 It is worth noting that maybe once or twice a year, the access road to Gondwana Sanctuary, Grays Lane, can be flooded and impassable to vehicles.
 (On these occasions, residents typically just wade through the very slow-moving flood waters as necessary.)